FIWARE/test.Functional/API.test/apps.BusinessAPIEcosystem/5.4.0/README.md

 3) create two roles (`Seller` and `Customer`) and enable the users: the seller with **Seller** and **Provider** roles and customer with **Customer** role.

 You can do this configuration via Web Interface at this link http://keyrock:8000 (use idm/idm credentials), or you can execute the `KeyRock-5.4.0_for_BusinessAPIEcosystem.jmx` JMeter script (please run this script in the JMeter VM).
+For more details see the step 3 (JMeter); so run this command:

+`./apache-jmeter-3.1/bin/jmeter -n -t /tmp/5.4.0_for_BusinessAPIEcosystem-5.4.0.jmx`

-**Please note** that the script generates a `credentials.txt` file to get the credentials clientSecret and clientId for your `Business` application.
+**Please note** that the script generates a `credentials.txt` file (located in the root) to get the credentials clientSecret and clientId for your `Business` application.
+If you use the command above then the credentials.txt file is located in `/tmp folder`.
 You can also find these values via Web Interface accessing to http://keyrock:8000 (with seller/seller credentials).

 ### 2. Business API Ecosystem ###